elliotwutingfeng/ipcrypt-std.github.io/www/pages/implementations.md

 ## Choosing an Implementation

-Thanks to IPCrypt's standardized approach, all implementations provide identical cryptographic guarantees and functionality.
+Thanks to IPCrypt's consistent approach, all implementations provide identical cryptographic guarantees and functionality.
 This means you can choose an implementation based primarily on practical considerations rather than security differences:

 1. **Language Compatibility**: Choose an implementation that integrates well with your existing codebase
 2. **Performance Requirements**: Some implementations (like C and Rust) may offer better performance